 The final walk-through of your new home isn't something to breeze through or take lightly.

-Try to schedule your final walk-through at least 24 hours prior to your loan closing.
+Try to schedule your final walk-through at least 24 hours before your loan closing.
 That gives the seller and the lender time to address any issues that arise during the walk-through.
 Bring a camera and copies of your contract and home inspection report to reference during your visit.

-You should also make sure everything that’s included in the home purchase is still there and in the same condition as when you last saw it.
-That can include light fixtures, appliances, furniture, pool tables and more.
+You should also make sure everything included in the home purchase is still there and in the same condition as when you last saw it.
+That can include light fixtures, appliances, furniture, pool tables, and more.

 Flush all of the toilets and make sure all the faucets produce sufficient hot and cold water.
 Look for leaks or signs of water damage.
 Run the garbage disposal and the showers.
 Make sure there are no signs of mold.